 Chronosis is a philosophical dive into a universe as complex visually as it is conceptually.
-Which is what the team of Keith Tilford, Reza Negarestani, Reza Blades, Robin Mackay, Kilford, and R. Mack The Knife goes for in their abstract multiverse.
+Which is what the team of Keith Tilford, Reza Negarestani, Reza Blades, Robin Mackay, Kilford and R. Mack The Knife goes for in their abstract multiverse.
 Negarestani and Tilford are responsible for the comic’s plot, while Blades handles the script.
-Mackay writes the segments that take place on earth and Killford artistically brings this comic to life.
-Mack the Knife edits the comic that follows multiple storylines which revolve around two main elements.
-Time and the Chameleon Shadow.
+Mackay writes the segments that take place on earth and Killford artistically brings them to life.
+Mack the Knife edits, following multiple storylines which revolve around two main elements: time and the Chameleon Shadow.

-The concept of time plays a key role in Chronosis; it both imposes limits and expands the powers of certain societies within the multiverse.
-Those who can master it, such as the Monazzeins, begin to study and draw correlations between the many different worlds.
+Time in particular both imposes limits and expands the powers of certain societies within the multiverse.
+The ones who can master it – such as the Monazzeins – begin to study and draw correlations between the many different worlds.
 They hope to eventually help others realize their predicament and break free from their worldview.
 Meanwhile, an unknown entity called the Chameleon Shadow travels across the multiverse.
-It takes on different forms and threats to anyone and anything it encounters.
+It takes on different forms and threatens anyone and anything it encounters.
 This includes the Lacars who anticipate their impending doom and decide to relocate to earth.